jacksleight/grunt-inkscape/README.md

 **Sorry, I'm no longer actively maintaining this project.
 If you have a specfic request please create an issue and I'll try to take a look when I can, alternatively pull requests are very welcome.
 If anyone wants to take over this project they're more than welcome, just get in touch.**

+### Installation

+You must have Inkscape installed and available via the `inkscape` command.

 ### Options

 Please refer to [https://inkscape.org/en/doc/inkscape-man.html#options](https://inkscape.org/en/doc/inkscape-man.html#options) for more information.